Finding the perfect hallway ideas for your home isn't always easy, but it should be.

-When decorating our homes, it’s all too easy to forget the hallway; after all, it’s not as if we spend much time in there.
+When decorating our homes, it’s all too easy to forget the hallway and focus on living room ideas or kitchen decor; after all, it’s not as if we spend much time in an entryway.

-But there are so many reasons for making the effort – it’s the first thing that family and friends see when they come round and it can make you feel relaxed and happy after a hard day.
+But there are so many reasons for making the effort – it’s the first thing that family and friends see when they come round, and the right hallway ideas can make you feel relaxed and happy after a hard day.

-Whether you go for something fun and colorful or calm and soothing, here are some ideas to get you started.
+Whether you go for something fun and colorful or calm and soothing, here are some stylish hallway ideas to get you started.

 A carpet is impractical in a hallway or entryway, but a stone or wooden floor can feel unwelcoming.
 The perfect compromise?
 A smart runner that can add both color and pattern, lead the eye up and down the space, and be taken up easily for cleaning is ideal.